Trade credit insurance

 Trade credit insurance is purchased by business entities to insure their accounts receivable from loss due to the insolvency of the debtors.
 The product is not available to individuals.
 The cost (premium) for this is usually charged monthly, and is calculated as a percentage of sales for that month or as a percentage of all outstanding receivables.

 Trade credit insurance usually covers a portfolio of buyers and pays an agreed percentage of an invoice or receivable that remains unpaid as a result of protracted default, insolvency or bankruptcy.
 Policy holders must apply a credit limit on each of their buyers for the sales to that buyer to be insured.
 The premium rate reflects the average credit risk of the insured portfolio of buyers.
 In addition, credit insurance can also cover single transactions or trade with only one buyer.

 A 2020 report suggested that in the United States, at least $600 billion in annual sales was underpinned by trade credit insurance and $50 billion of sales were lost where insurance could not be secured.
+On November 20, 2025, a Morningstar DBRS' credit note stated that "trade credit insurance exposure reached a record EUR 3.5 trillion in 2024, despite a slight decline in gross written premiums".